SHARING RESOURCES & LINKING DISCIPLINES TO CREATE ART IN PUBLIC PLACES

 Group 1: Favorite idea was thinking of a monument or interactive permanent or semi permanent installation.
 Sonic playground walk, or a big public chalkboard on one side of the building, something that people can interact with in an impromptu manner 24/7.
 Then have mini-residencies around the space.
 Also, focus on having the public installation be something into which local Boston people can insert their lives, faces, and voices: not just a passing tourist experience, but something reflective of the city.
 Have access points to draw people in and make it media- and technology-rich.

 Group 2: “Boston Commons Too”

 Lots of ideas, inspired by the notion of the Gum wall in Seattle.
 How can we make a pubic art installation that people can interact with?
 Large wall structures for each Boston neighborhood.
 Tall and moveable that people can interact with.
 They would be set up all over like a forest that you can move through.
 Since they are portable, they can go into the neighborhoods and the neighborhoods can curate their own pieces.

-Other idea is to have “Saturday Morning Springboards”.
-You can go to the are and learn a craft (or teach one) and it can advertised creatively all week.
-Put a screen up over the mural, have projections and images, also a great place for all the people who come in from South Station.
+Another idea is to have “Saturday Morning Springboards.”
+You can go to the area and learn a craft (or teach one) and it can be advertised creatively all week.
+Put a screen up over the mural, have projections and images.
+And if sited in Dewey Park, a great place for all the people who come in from/go to South Station.

-Group 3:Couple ideas around food trucks, lunch is a very good time with huge crowds so have performers on top of food trucks.
-People are in line, so you have a captured audience.
+Group 3:Couple of ideas around food trucks: lunch is a very good time with huge crowds, so have performers on top of food trucks.
+People are in line, so you have a captive audience.
 If we could connect the trucks, have large scale or individual performances.

-Camp night- on the weekends basically vacant, have a camp night – reimagine the space with movies, food, etc.
+Camp night: with the Greenway basically vacant on the weekends, have a camp night – reimagine the space with movies, food, etc.

 Seed bombing – Greenway is equipped to nurture that.
 Seed bomb a plant or area.
 People can go back and be reminded of that.